davidepedranz/visual_analytics_project_2/visualization/question_3.md

 ### Attempt 3

 Add color for types (overloading).
-No clear advantage… maybe only noise.
+There is a visual encoding of types in colors, the legend allows to read the plot more easily.
+The legend allows to select a single voice and immediately locate it in the plot.

 ### Attempt 4